zhangxx110/EventBus/EventBusTest/README.md

 gradle :EventBusTest:assembleDebugAndroidTest
-then run All Tests by configuration
+then run All Tests by configuration, Instrumentation use "android.support.test.runner.AndroidJUnitRunner"